pyjavo/lab_decision_trees_random_forest/README.md

 ### 5. Model Comparison

-- Highlight the advantages and disadvantages of each model.
+- Assess model strengths and limitations.
 - Evaluate whether the developed models are effective and useful for the dataset based on the results.

 ### 6. Classification Task

-- For classification, create three groups based on `SalePrice`:
+- Categorize `SalePrice` into three price ranges:
   - **Group 1**: SalePrice ≤ 100,000
   - **Group 2**: SalePrice between 100,001 and 500,000
   - **Group 3**: SalePrice ≥ 500,001
-- Apply both Decision Tree and Random Forest classifiers.
-- Compare the performance of the models using confusion matrices and accuracy by class.
-- Comment on any challenges with group imbalance or classification difficulty, especially for Group 3.
+- Train classifiers (`DecisionTreeClassifier` and `RandomForestClassifier`) and evaluate with:
+  - Confusion matrices
+  - Classification reports
+  - Class-wise accuracy
+- Analyze performance challenges due to class imbalance

-### 7. Additional Comments
+### 7. Final Observations

 - Provide any further observations, insights, or recommendations discovered during the analysis process.

+---

-## Setup and Run Jupyter Notebook Locally
+## Local Setup and Notebook Execution

 Follow these steps to install the required dependencies and run the Jupyter notebook on your local machine: